-An interest only home loan is when borrowers only have to pay the interest as well as any fees for a fixed period of time, usually five to 10 years.
-If you only pay the minimum, then the amount you owe will not change.
+An interest only home loan is when borrowers only have to pay the interest on the loan (as well as any fees) for a fixed period of time (usually 5-10 years).
+If you only pay the minimum, then the amount you owe (the principal) will not change.

-During this period, the repayments are a lot lower compared to a principal and interest home loan where each repayment is made up of an interest and a principal component.
-Once the interest-only period ends, the home loan will revert back to a principal and interest home loan over the remaining term.
+During this period, the repayments are a lot lower compared to a principal-and-interest home loan, where each repayment is made up of an interest and a principal component.
+Once the interest-only period ends, the home loan will revert to a principal-and-interest home loan over the remaining term.

-If you are keen to purchase your first investment property but don’t want to commit to higher repayments until you have the extra expenditure required under control.
+- Investing for the first time: If you are keen to purchase your first investment property, but don’t want to commit to higher repayments until you have the extra expenditure required under control.

-Tax deductible: Investors often have an interest only home loans which means that the full out of pocket expenditure will be a tax deduction.
-This is because it is only the interest amount that is deductible as it is the cost of funds used to purchase the property.
-Any principal paid builds the equity which is capital and not an expense.
+- Using it as a tax deduction: Investors often have an interest-only home loans which means that the full out of pocket expenditure will be a tax deduction.
+This is because only the interest amount is deductible, as it is the cost of funds used to purchase the property.
+Any principal paid builds the equity, which is capital and not an expense.

 DID YOU KNOW?

-Many financial advisers will often say that if you have spare cash, paying down personal, non-tax deductible debt should be a priority.
-So by paying interest only on the investment loan, it allows borrowers to put extra money towards their non-tax deductible debts.
-Extra payments are then put towards paying off the loan on their own home, credit card and personal loans.
+Many financial advisers will often say that if you have spare cash, paying down personal, non-tax-deductible debt should be a priority.
+By paying interest-only on the investment loan, you can put extra money towards your non-tax-deductible debts.
+Extra payments can then be put towards paying off the loan on your own home, credit card and personal loans.

 WHAT TO BE CAUTIOUS ABOUT?

 Some people like the idea that they can have ready access to anything that they pay above the minimum interest amount.
-This would only be a strategy for someone who was disciplined with their money because if you just fritter your cash away, the aim to have your house fully paid off by the time you retire won’t happen.
+But this strategy only works if you are disciplined with your money.
+If you just fritter your cash away, the aim to have your house fully paid off by the time you retire won’t happen.

-Without planning, you may face financial stress: If you have stretched yourself financially and taken out a loan that is close to the maximum you can lend, having interest only repayments at the start may make things a lot more difficult when they revert to principal and interest.
+Without planning, you may face financial stress: If you have stretched yourself financially and have taken out a loan that is close to the maximum you can borrow, having interest-only repayments at the start may make things a lot more difficult when they revert to principal-and-interest.

-- Interest only repayments would be $1,240 per month, which is significantly less.
+● Interest-only repayments would be $847 per month, which is significantly less.

-If the loan was interest only for 5 years, then the principal and interest repayments to pay it off over the remaining 20 years would be:
+If the loan was interest only for five years, then the principal and interest repayments to pay it off over the remaining 20 years would be:

-This is a significant jump of $927 per month which could create havoc with your budget.
-It is also $271 higher than principal and interest repayments from day 1.
+This is a significant jump of $1,280 per month which could create havoc with your budget.
+It is also $324 higher than principal-and-interest repayments from day one.